zubair1024/zubair1024.github.io/_posts/2016-12-15-Object-keys-If-you-didnt-know.md

 1. The last parameter of the function passed to `promisify` must be a callback
 2. The callback must follow Node's callback style

+But at the same time you can couple this with async to avoid the callback hell effectively!

+{% include image_caption.html imageurl="/images/posts/callback.jpg" title="Callback Hell" %}

 ##### Lets see it in action!